Riven: The Sequel to Myst (PC) Review

 Screenshot for Riven: The Sequel to Myst on PC

-Another great thing is how much better the navigation feels.
-Riven is still a slideshow where you click on "photos" to move around, but the player will rarely feel as disoriented from the instant transition from point A to B. Furthermore, certain spots make it possible to look around, making you feel less constricted.
+Another great thing is how much better the navigation feels compared to the origibal.
+Riven is still a slideshow where you click on “photos” to move around, but the player will rarely feel as disoriented from the instant transition from point A to B. Furthermore, certain spots make it possible to look around, making you feel less constricted.
+Was it mentioned that it is beautiful?
+Yes, it is beautiful.

-Wrapping everything up, Riven is one of the best adventure game's ever made, and probably the best of the franchise it belongs to… but!
-But it's more of the same, therefore, if not a fan of the first game, don't expect the sequel to make you change your mind.
-Yes, it's not for everyone… because we can't all be equally lucky!
+Wrapping everything up, Riven is one of the best adventure game’s ever made, and probably the best of the franchise it belongs to… but!
+But it’s more of the same, therefore, if not a fan of the first game, don’t expect the sequel to make you change your mind.
+If you enjoyed your stay at Myst, however, do pay a visit to the scattered group of islands that is Riven, and you are likely to fall in love with its barren, yet mystifying landscapes.

 Screenshot for Riven: The Sequel to Myst on PC